Marginal treatment effects in the absence of instrumental variables: Estimation

 \section{Estimation}

-Our identification strategy for the MTE implies a separate estimation procedure that works with the partially linear regression functions (\ref{md}) by treatment status.
-Specifically, the pairwise difference estimator for semiparametric selection models \citep{ahn1993semiparametric} is recommended due to its computational simplicity and well-established asymptotic properties.
+Our identification strategy for the IV-free MTE implies a separate estimation procedure that works with the partially linear regression (\ref{md}) by each treatment status.
+In particular, we recommend the kernel-weighted pairwise difference estimation method proposed by \cite {ahn1993semiparametric} because of its computational simplicity, well-established asymptotic properties, and, most importantly, its capacity to effectively leverage the overidentifying information that underlies the data.
 Suppose that $\left\{ \left( Y_{i},D_{i},X_{i}\right) :i=1,2,\cdots ,n\right\} $ is a random sample of observations on $\left( Y,D,X\right) $.
 In the first step, we estimate the nonparametrically specified propensity score using the kernel method, that is,